-Bayer says another U.S. glyphosate trial is delayed
+Bayer says October U.S. glyphosate trial delayed until February

-FRANKFURT (Reuters) - A pending U.S. lawsuit over claims related to Bayer’s (BAYGn.DE) glyphosate-based herbicide Roundup has been delayed, the company said on Sunday.
+FRANKFURT (Reuters) - A pending U.S. lawsuit over claims related to Bayer’s (BAYGn.DE) glyphosate-based herbicide Roundup has been delayed, the company said on Sunday, with a new court date set for February, 2020.

 “The Oct.
 15, 2019 trial date for Winston v.
-Monsanto in St. Louis City has been postponed, and the parties will work with the court to determine a new date,” Bayer said in a statement.
+Monsanto in St. Louis City has been postponed,” Bayer said in a statement.

 The lawsuit is the latest of several to be delayed as mediator Ken Feinberg tries to negotiate a settlement between the company and U.S. plaintiffs after a California jury in August last year found that Monsanto should have warned of alleged cancer risks.